mk-developer4694/CreateNotesApp/README.md

 <br>
 This is makes by using complete by html, css & Javascript.
 <br>
-Its developer & develop by Mr. Manoj Panwar(MK-developer4694).
+Author : Its developer & develop by Mr. Manoj Panwar(MK-developer4694).